sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ASM supports two-factor authentication for user accounts with the Google Authenticator app for mobile devices.
+ASM supports two-factor authentication for user accounts with the Google Authenticator app (or any time-based one time password generator) for mobile devices.

 .. image:: images/changeusersettings_2fa.png